Wooton desk

-The Wooton desk is a variation of the fall front desk.
+The Wooton desk is a variation of the fall front desk, native to Indianapolis, Indiana, and produced from 1874 to 1890.

 History

-Indianapolis, Indiana entrepreneur, William S. Wooton, obtained patents for his desk design in 1874.
+Indianapolis, Indiana entrepreneur William S. Wooton obtained patents for his desk design in 1874.
 The desk was introduced at a time when the small business owner was seeing an increase in daily correspondence.
 With this increase in paperwork came the need for adequate storage and retrieval of files.
 An early advertisement for the Wooten desk described the model as follows: